joelouthan/theologic.us/content/posts/prayers/2020-08-15-am_prayers.md

 ---
 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

+      Isaiah 55 (CSB) “Come, everyone who is thirsty, come to the water;
+      and you without silver,
+      come, buy, and eat!
+      Come, buy wine and milk
+      without silver and without cost!
+      Why do you spend silver on what is not food, and your wages on what does not satisfy?
+      Listen carefully to me, and eat what is good, and you will enjoy the choicest of foods.
+      Pay attention and come to me;
+      listen, so that you will live.
+      I will make a permanent covenant with you on the basis of the faithful kindnesses of David.
+      Since I have made him a witness to the peoples, a leader and commander for the peoples, so you will summon a nation you do not know, and nations who do not know you will run to you.
+      For the Lord your God,
+      even the Holy One of Israel,
+      has glorified you.”

+      Seek the Lord while he may be found;
+      call to him while he is near.
+      Let the wicked one abandon his way and the sinful one his thoughts;
+      let him return to the Lord,
+      so he may have compassion on him, and to our God, for he will freely forgive.
+      “For my thoughts are not your thoughts, and your ways are not my ways.”

+      This is the Lord’s declaration.
+      “For as heaven is higher than earth, so my ways are higher than your ways, and my thoughts than your thoughts.
+      For just as rain and snow fall from heaven and do not return there
+      without saturating the earth
+      and making it germinate and sprout,
+      and providing seed to sow
+      and food to eat,
+      so my word that comes from my mouth will not return to me empty,
+      but it will accomplish what I please and will prosper in what I send it to do.”
+      You will indeed go out with joy and be peacefully guided;
+      the mountains and the hills will break into singing before you, and all the trees of the field will clap their hands.
+      Instead of the thornbush, a cypress will come up, and instead of the brier, a myrtle will come up;
+      this will stand as a monument for the Lord, an everlasting sign that will not be destroyed.

 ## Pray for Sarah and her friends